Lithuania PM talks up 2015 euro goal

 Another key budgetary issue will be persuading Russian gas giant Gazprom to reduce the price of its gas, the prime minister said.

-Lithuania is dependent on Russian gas and its former center-right government ran a policy of increasing energy independence that led to legal clashes with Gazprom and led to criticism from Moscow.
+Lithuania is dependent on Russian gas and its former centre-right government ran a policy of increasing energy independence that led to legal clashes with Gazprom and led to criticism from Moscow.

 Butkevicius said he continued to back the building of a liquefied natural gas terminal in the western port town of Klaipeda to provide competition to Russian gas, and said he would pursue talks with Russia on price cuts.